 Identification of Learning Disabilities

 Under the 2004 reauthorization of the Individuals with Disabilities Education Improvement Act, legislators made significant changes in how people with learning disabilities could be identified as eligible for special education services.
 This reauthorization allows for the optional use of the Response to Intervention (RTI) approach to determine whether a child has a specific learning disability and may receive special education services.
-There is evidence that the IQ-discrepancy model normally used is ineffective in identifying all students with learning disabilities; therefore many schools are implementing an RTI approach.
+There is evidence that the IQ-discrepancy model normally used is ineffective in identifying all students with learning disabilities; therefore, many schools are implementing an RTI approach.

 RTI is a tiered approach to educational intervention; the most common is a 3-tier model.
 The first tier provides high quality reading instruction to all students, with careful progress monitoring by teachers in the classrooms.
 Tier 2 is the same high quality instruction but with increased intensity for those not progressing well enough.
 If students do not progress with this more intensive instruction, they are identified for Tier 3, which is targeted special education intervention.
-Tier 3 students would have full evaluations and the establishment of an Individualized Education Program (IEP).
+Tier 3 students have full evaluations and the establishment of an Individualized Education Program (IEP).

-It can identify children who have delays or learning problems and may need special education and related services as a result.
+This approach can identify children who have delays or learning problems and may need special education and related services as a result.

-After a child's evaluation is complete, parents will meet with a group of qualified professionals to determine whether their child has a disability under IDEA.
+After a child's evaluation is complete, parents meet with a group of qualified professionals to determine whether their child has a disability under IDEA.
 The school must provide the parents with a copy of the evaluation report and a written determination of eligibility.

 If the team determines that a child is eligible for special education and related services, the next step is to develop an IEP to meet the child's needs.

 The goals and objectives the IEP team develops relate directly to the strengths and needs that were identified through evaluation.